Witekio/clang-format-checker-docker/README.md

 The style used by `clang-format` can be defined by providing a `.clang-format` file in your source folder.
 For more information, see [clang-format style options](https://clang.llvm.org/docs/ClangFormatStyleOptions.html)

 ## Supported arguments

+This image relies on `run-clang-format`.
+For more information, you can check [`run-clang-format` official repository](https://github.com/Sarcasm/run-clang-format).

 Folders and files can be excluded with `--exclude`
 ```